xpdota/event-trigger/README.md

 ![image](https://user-images.githubusercontent.com/14287379/158667347-286d6afa-3392-4526-a8ff-0fe7a7879144.png)

-You can even right click an event and select "Make Easy Trigger", and it will try to fill out the data for you:
+You can even right-click an event and select "Make Easy Trigger", and it will try to fill out the data for you:

 ![image](https://cdn.discordapp.com/attachments/551476873717088279/956345688432721920/unknown.png)